 Does Nutrisystem really work?
-You’ve seen the commercials, heard the celebrity endorsements, but may be wondering, “How Nutrisystem work, and DOES it actually work?
-First, here’s an overview of how it works:
+You’ve seen the commercials, heard the celebrity endorsements, but may be wondering, “How Nutrisystem works, and DOES it actually work?
+To answer that question, let’s answer the following:

 First, How Nutrisystem Works

 Nutrisystem is a monthly meal-delivery diet based on a combination of balanced nutrition, portion control, and calorie restriction.